-We recognise listening and reading to be the foundation of learning across the curriculum.
+We celebrate reading as the foundation of learning across the curriculum.
 We promote a love of reading through our morning 'reading for pleasure' small groups.
+The children choose texts linked to their own reading levels.
 We help our children to become confident and fluent readers through using the synthetic phonics programme Read Write Inc. in very small groups.
-This is deepened through guided reading sessions on a weekly basis for all children where children are supported as they read, talk and think their way through a text.
+Our love of reading is deepened through guided reading sessions on a weekly basis for all children where children are supported as they read, talk, think and comprehend their way through a text.